To read more about our COVID-19 safety measures and an update on our re-opening, follow this link.

-We are working remotely and can be reached via phone or email (see below).
+The SSW office remains closed to the public and the majority of our team are still working remotely.
+We can be reached via phone or email (see below).
 If you are local and need support in any form please get in touch.

 Scottish Sculpture Workshop

 General enquiries: admin [at] ssw.org.uk

 Trains: Aberdeen to Inverness line and the nearest stations are Huntly/Insch.
 From there take a bus or taxi to Lumsden.

 Buses: Pre-book A2B dial-a-bus on 01467 535333 or Stagecoach service 231 from Huntly to Alford, stopping in Lumsden.

 We advocate travelling by public transport where possible.

 SSW is committed to providing an inclusive and welcoming workspace, free from physical and social barriers.
 Our site has a good degree of level access for wheelchair users, with wide doorways and site lines throughout the main building.

 With the exception of one building, all the resources on site are wheelchair accessible.
 Please note there are a number of changes in levels and ground surfaces, which may make movement around the site challenging for some, including those who are visually impaired.